 Suffering from PTSD can also cause you economic damages.
 Persons who suffer from PTSD admit to feeling like they are constantly alert and on guard.
 The slightest noise can trigger panic.
 These types of symptoms can make it difficult for a person to work and function normally.

 A diagnosis of Post Traumatic Stress Disorder can be challenging to obtain, but is critical to your recovery of damages for this stressful and debilitating mental condition.
 It’s important not to ignore any mental symptoms that you may experience after an accident but to make a note of these and consult your doctor.
 Remember, your insurer will try to prove that your symptoms of Post Traumatic Stress Disorder are imaginary, thereby attempting to limit your damages.

 If you have recently suffered a truck accident, and are suffering symptoms of anxiety, sleeplessness, fatigue, flashbacks, severe nightmares or other symptoms, get help from a mental health professional.
-Consult with an Atlanta truck accident attorney at the Katz Law Firm about how you can add Post Traumatic Stress Disorder to your claim for damages.
+Consult with an Atlanta truck accident attorney at the Katz Personal Injury Lawyers about how you can add Post Traumatic Stress Disorder to your claim for damages.